-Are ATVs safe for children and youth?
+Are off-road vehicles safe for children and youth?

-- carrying a passenger
+- carrying a passenger on an ATV

 Did you know?